-Iranian President Rouhani's brother 'released on bail' - BBC News
+Iran president's brother 'freed on bail'

 Mr Rouhani, a relative moderate, openly attacked the conservative-dominated judiciary and security services during his re-election campaign earlier this year.
 He criticised arrests made on loose grounds and called for the release of political prisoners.

-It is unclear exactly why Mr Ferydoun was summoned for questioning.
+It is unclear exactly why Mr Fereydoun was summoned for questioning.
 Judiciary spokesman, Gholamhossein Mohseni-Ejeie said he was the subject of "multiple investigations".

 Although he did not occupy an official position, Mr Ferydoun was a close aide to Mr Rouhani during his first term in office, participating in negotiations with world powers over Iran's nuclear programme.

-Mr Ferydoun has been linked to last year's so-called "payslip scandal", where some public sector officials were found to have been paid exorbitant salaries.
+Mr Fereydoun has been linked to last year's so-called "payslip scandal", where some public sector officials were found to have been paid exorbitant salaries.

 He has not been charged with any offence and has denied any wrongdoing.